jradcliffe5/sfxc_workshop_2025/pulsar-processing.md

 - include definition of DM, maybe even a fancy movie?

 ### Pulsar timing
-- intro to pulsar timing and how to generate and use and ephemeris file
+- intro to pulsar timing and how to generate and use an ephemeris file

 [//]: # (Only in-line math works on the Github-pages site:)
 [//]: # ($\gamma = \lim_{n\to\infty}\left(\sum_{k=1}^n \frac{1}{k} - \ln(n)\right)$)